 A high protein diet meal plan assists an individual in losing weight, but the problem persists while maintaining it.
 According to various studies, a higher protein intake assists in weight management by enhancing the protein intake amount from 15 to 18% calories.
 This diet helps to decrease the chances of weight regaining by nearly 50%.

 Protein delivers enough strength to the tissues that encounter continuous wear and tear situations like skin.
-Collagen is a fibrous protein present in abundance that offers the necessary strength to the skin cells.
-The youthful and healthy skin appearance and absence of wrinkles are highly dependent on the collagen levels present in the human body.
+Collagen is an abundant fibrous protein that offers the necessary strength to the skin cells.
+The youthful and healthy skin appearance and absence of wrinkles depend highly on the collagen levels in the human body.

 Protein Rich Diet Plan